-From time to time, the Authority has issued bonds to provide mortgages for the citizens of South Carolina for multifamily housing.
+The Authority has issued bonds to provide financing for multifamily housing.
 These bonds are special limited obligations of the Authority, payable solely from and secured by mortgages to be received from mortgage loans with various mortgagees.
 The bonds do not constitute a debt or pledge of the faith and credit of the Authority or the State, and accordingly, have not been reported in the accompanying financial statements.